ELIYAS-G/airbnb-clone-project/README.md

 - Protecting user data maintains trust and compliance with privacy regulations.
 - Securing payments prevents fraud and financial losses.
 - Preventing abuse ensures fair use of the platform and keeps it running smoothly.
+## CI/CD Pipeline

+### What is CI/CD?
+CI/CD (Continuous Integration and Continuous Deployment) is a development practice where code changes are automatically built, tested, and deployed.
+CI ensures that new code integrates smoothly with the existing codebase, while CD automates the delivery of these changes to production or staging environments.

+### Why is it important?
+CI/CD helps catch bugs early, speeds up development, and ensures that the application is always in a deployable state.
+It reduces human error, increases deployment speed, and improves overall software quality — making the development process smoother and more reliable.

+### Tools We Could Use
+- **GitHub Actions**: Automates workflows like testing, building, and deployment directly from GitHub.
+- **Docker**: Packages the application into containers for consistent deployment across different environments.
+- **Jenkins (optional)**: A flexible automation server for managing complex pipelines.